Electrophoretic deposition: History

 There are thousands of patents which have been issued relating to various EPD compositions, EPD processes, and articles coated with EPD.
-Although patents have been issued by various government patent offices, virtually all of the significant developments can be followed by reviewing the patents issued by the U.S. Patent and Trademark Office.
+Although patents have been issued by various government patent offices, virtually all of the significant developments can be followed by reviewing the patents issued by the United States Patent and Trademark Office.

 Process

 The overall industrial process of electrophoretic deposition consists of several sub-processes: